doctortickle/CartesianGraph/README.md

 ## Vertex

-This class represents Cartesian coordinates (x, y, and z).
+This class represents Cartesian coordinates `(x, y, z)`.
 If implementing a 2D coordinate system, set `z` to 0.

 ## EdgeMap